CSV to JSON Converter

 How to use CSV to JSON Converter

-1. Paste your CSV, TSV, or any delimited text into the input panel on the left.
+- Paste your CSV, TSV, or any delimited text into the input panel on the left.
+The Load sample button fills in a worked example if you want to see the output shape first.

-2. Leave "Delimiter" on Auto-detect for most inputs, or pick a specific character if you know the format.
+- Leave "Delimiter" on Auto-detect for most inputs, or pick a specific character (comma, semicolon, tab, pipe) if you know the format.
+Use "Custom…" for a single-character delimiter not in the preset list.

-3. Toggle "Header row" off if the first row is data rather than column names — the output switches to an array of arrays.
+- Toggle "Header row" off if the first row is data rather than column names — the output switches from an array of objects to an array of arrays.

-4. Flip on "Coerce numbers" or "Coerce booleans" to get typed JSON values; leave them off to keep every cell as a string.
+- Flip on "Coerce numbers" or "Coerce booleans" to get typed JSON values; leave them off to keep every cell as a string, which is the safe default for unknown data.

-5. Use "Trim values" to strip whitespace on unquoted cells, and "Empty → null" to turn blank cells into JSON `null`.
+- Use "Trim values" to strip whitespace on unquoted cells, and "Empty → null" to turn blank cells into JSON `null` instead of empty strings.

-6. Press ⌘/Ctrl + Enter to copy the JSON output, or use the Copy JSON button.
+- Press ⌘/Ctrl + Enter to copy the JSON output, or use the Copy JSON button in the action bar.

-7. Click Share to generate a URL that restores your input and settings in any browser.
+- Click Share to generate a URL that restores your input and settings in any browser.
+Share links live entirely in the URL fragment and never hit a server.

 CSV to JSON Converter

 A zero-dependency, browser-local CSV (and TSV) to JSON converter with a real RFC 4180 parser at its core.
 Paste a spreadsheet export, a database dump, an API CSV response, or anything with delimiters — get back clean, typed JSON without the round-trip to a server.
-Everything happens on your device.
+Auto-delimiter detection, header-row resolution, type coercion, and error reporting all run locally, and the output updates on every keystroke.

 What it does